Ydrec/Neurotrauma/README.md

 ## Issues
 https://github.com/OlegBSTU/Neurotrauma/issues

+## Guidelines
+* Do not make an item with condition, specially if it is consumed and could be stored multiple.
+Tools are excluded from this, if they utilise the item condition for cooldown timer.

 ## Set Up
 In order for Neurotrauma to run, the server (host) requires a CsLua installation.
 For more information refer to [this workshop page](https://trello.com/b/lA0BSokX/neurotrauma-and-medical-guide).